knowm/XDropWizard/README.md

 ### SundialManager.java

-`SundialManager.java` is the class responisuble for starting the scheduler and it is hooked into DropWizard in the `Service` class by including the following line of code:
+`SundialManager.java` is the class responsible for starting the scheduler and it is hooked into DropWizard in the `Service` class by including the following line of code:

     SundialManager sm = new SundialManager(configuration.getSundialProperties());